Downhill Biking at NYS Olympic Mountain

-In the Base Lodge, bike park manager “Downhill Mike” will help you choose the right bike to rent, appropriate protective equipment, and help you decide if you’re ready to tackle the challenge of the upper mountain.
-In the Base Lodge you will also find a full bicycle service center should your trusty ride need any repairs throughout the day, as well as accessories for sale in case you left your gloves at home.
+In the Base Lodge, bike park manager will help you choose the right bike to rent, appropriate protective equipment, and help you decide if you’re ready to tackle the challenge of the upper mountain.
+You will also find a full bicycle service center should your trusty ride need any repairs throughout the day, as well as accessories for sale in case you left your gloves at home.

 The Bike Park at Whiteface is famous for its inclusive atmosphere.
 Most days riders, trail crew workers, and other mountain employees meet at the top of the gondola for one last run to finish the day together.
 Whiteface Mountain’s Bike Park is one of the region’s greatest attractions.
 Whether you’re a seasoned downhill enthusiast or just looking to try it for the first time, make sure to stop by and see for yourself.

 After a fun day of epic mountain biking in the Adirondacks, be sure to stop into a local restaurant and recharge for another day on the hill!